 - Share your area of expertise with the board, staff and volunteer

-- Be an advocate for RIBBA; promote it in ways appropriate to your profession and contacts
+- Promote the organization in ways appropriate to your profession and contacts

 - Maintain membership